Some properties of the A$_{\infty}$-nerve: Introduction

-Regarding the category of pretriangulated dg-categories, in 2013 Lee Cohn proves that the nerve of the category of dg-categories localized on Morita equivalences is $\infty$-equivalent to the $\infty$-category of stable idempotent complete $\infty$-categories enriched over the Eilenberg-MacLane spectra $H\mathbb{K}$ (\cite{Coh}).
-This fact proves that the categorical nerve of the category of dg-categories (localizing on Morita equivalence) is equivalent to an idempotent complete $\infty$-stable category.
+Regarding the category of pretriangulated dg-categories linear over a commutative ring $\mathbb{K}$, in 2013 Lee Cohn (cf. \cite{Coh}) proves that the nerve of the category of dg-categories localized on Morita equivalences is $\infty$-equivalent to the $\infty$-category of stable idempotent complete $\infty$-categories enriched over the Eilenberg-MacLane spectra $H\mathbb{K}$ (see also \cite{Doni}).
+This fact proves that the categorical nerve of the category of dg-categories (localizing on Morita equivalence) is equivalent to an idempotent complete stable $\infty$-category.
 The problem is that the strategy used by Cohn does not extend to pretriangulated $\mbox{A}_{\infty}$-categories.
-However in 2015 Giovanni Faonte proved that, in general, the dg-nerve of a pretriangulated dg-category (in the sense of \cite{BoKa}) is an $\infty$-stable category.\\
+However in 2015 Giovanni Faonte proved that, when $\mathbb{K}$ is a field, the dg-nerve of a pretriangulated dg-category (in the sense of \cite{BoKa}) is a stable $\infty$-category.\\

+The first aim of the present work is to extend the same result to pretriangulated $\mbox{A}_{\infty}$-categories (resp. dg-categories), linear over a commutative ring $\mathbb{K}$.\ The second goal is to investigate some new possibilities offered by the $\mbox{A}_{\infty}$-nerve defined by Giovanni Faonte and Jacob Lurie.\ In particular, we clarify the relationship between the dg-nerve and the A$_\infty$-nerve.\ We will prove: